Netatalk/netatalk/doc/manpages/man1/nad.1.md

 Move files and directories.

 Move files around within an AFP volume, updating the CNID database as needed.
+Source and destination paths must be inside configured AFP volumes unless **\-\-force** is used.
 If either condition below is true, the files are copied and removed from the source.

 - source or destination is not an AFP volume